publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch38/m__us_usc_t22_s2679c.md

     (c) __Responses to contract solicitations__

-        (1) Except as provided in paragraph (2) of this subsection, the Secretary of State shall ensure that any response to a solicitation for a bid or a request for a proposal, with respect to a contract covered by subsection (a) of this section, includes the following clause, in substantially the following form:“arab league boycott of israel
+        (1) Except as provided in paragraph (2) of this subsection, the Secretary of State shall ensure that any response to a solicitation for a bid or a request for a proposal, with respect to a contract covered by subsection (a), includes the following clause, in substantially the following form:“arab league boycott of israel

     “(a)  __Definitions__  __.—__